 Definitions of Resilience and Post Traumatic Growth

-“Resilience refers to the capacity to cope, adapt, and maintain psychological and physical performance following a traumatic event” (Scali et al., 2012. in Gertel Kraybill, 2015).
+Often resilience refers to the "capacity to cope, adapt, and maintain psychological and physical performance following a traumatic event” (Scali et al., 2012).

 Many people who have experienced trauma also make changes in the way they live, reflecting a change in values or priorities due to insights acquired in their struggle with trauma.
 This is Post Traumatic Growth (PTG) a concept that was defined by Tedeschi and Calhoun.
 PTG does not necessarily diminish the pain, but it becomes a way to cope with the immense pain and suffering people face post-trauma” (Gertel Kraybill, 2015).